justakazh/sicat/README.md

 --exploitdb Use ExploitDB as a source of information

+--exploitobserver Use ExploitObserver as a source of information

 --exploitalert Use ExploitAlert as a source of information

 --msfmodule Use metasploit module as a source of information